Problems with Utopias: How to Get Out

 Utopias are not automatically closed environments.
 However, leaving a utopia is almost always difficult.
 In Lost Horizon, despite continual warnings, Lo-Tsen (book)/Maria (movie) leaves Shangri-la, whereupon she immediately dies from old age--after a tremendous number of people are killed in an avalanche (movie).

 The problem of leaving is partly connected to the politics of a utopia--a loss of citizens requires restructuring of the remaining social order.
 But I propose a still older reason.
-Utopias often bleed into the fairy realm, and leaving the fairy realm always requires a cost:
+Utopias often bleed into the fairy realm, and leaving the fairy realm always requires payment:

 Tam Lin transforms into various animals, Rip Van Winkle--and others--lose time.
 Eurydice can only leave the Underworld if her lover performs a task.